arielherself/espresso/README.raw.md

 Extreme heat is one of the most straightforward impacts of global warming, and virtually every contemporary heatwave was made [worse or more likely by emissions](https://www.economist.com/leaders/2022/07/20/todays-heatwaves-are-a-warning-of-worse-to-come), or both.
 But Dr Otto worries that this engenders fatalism.
 “Yes it’s climate change…but we are also not powerless to do something about it,” she says.
 “That…is what’s missing in the conversation.”

-## Russia tries to woo Africa

-Sergei Lavrov, Russia’s foreign minister, embarks on Sunday on a visit to Egypt, Ethiopia, Uganda and Congo-Brazzaville.
-The trip is in part a prelude to a Russia-Africa summit scheduled for next year.
-But Mr Lavrov has more immediate goals.
-Russia wants international support for its invasion of Ukraine, about which some African countries have [expressed ambivalence](https://www.economist.com/middle-east-and-africa/2022/03/12/why-russia-wins-some-sympathy-in-africa-and-the-middle-east).
-It also wants to convince the continent’s leaders that Western sanctions, not Russia’s war of choice, are to blame for rising [food](https://www.economist.com/briefing/2022/05/19/a-world-grain-shortage-puts-tens-of-millions-at-risk) and petrol prices.

-Ultimately Russia hopes to win African support in a wider ideological battle against the West. ([China seeks the same.](https://www.economist.com/special-report/2022-05-28)) To foster goodwill, the Kremlin plays up the Soviet Union’s historical support for African decolonisation movements.
-Writing in several African newspapers on Friday Mr Lavrov said that, unlike the West, Russia “had not stained itself” with colonial crimes, and pledged to “continue to pursue a peace-loving foreign policy.”
-Ukrainians may disagree.

 ## Weekly crossword

 Our crossword is designed for experienced cruciverbalists and newcomers alike.
 Both sets of clues give the same answers, all of which feature in articles in this week’s edition of <em>The Economist</em>: